simonmichael/hledger/doc/manual.md

 ## Queries

-Part of hledger's usefulness is being able to report on just a precise subset of your data.
+One of hledger's strengths is being able to quickly report on precise subsets of your data.\
 Most commands accept an optional query expression, written as arguments after the command name, to filter the data by date, account name or other criteria.
 Query expressions are also used in the [web ui](#web)'s search form.